malinpalo/The-Baking-School/README.md

 Users of the website will get all the information they need about the school, how to sign up and how to contact the school.

-The aim of the project is to build a responsive website using HTML and CSS.

 [Live link to the Website](https://malinpalo.github.io/The-Baking-School/?fbclid=IwAR1NLY9A7RSG0S5xpstybVzHx16jNqLt2F0ort452kt_tjy8LRLNyokhnNg)

 ## User experience (UX)